-IMPORTANT: The VIP GUI Screen Editor is not supported on Windows Vista, Windows Server 2008 and Windows 7.
+IMPORTANT: The VIP GUI Screen Editor is not supported on Windows Vista, Windows Server 2008, Windows 7, Windows 8 and Windows Server 2012.
+The editor is installed on all platforms and in some cases may work but it remains unsupported.